MaristVexRobotics/Marist-7201MP-Vex-Robotics-Code/README.md

 ###Changelog:
 -------------

-####Current Version: 3.0 BETA (3.0-beta.2)
+####Current Version: 3.0

 3.0 Rewrite - codebase completely rewritten to acommodate the mechanum wheels, control the scissor lift, and redo the autonomous to run from a library, instead of the recording done in previous years.
 Also, remote control code was modified to allow the controls to always be in-relation to driver, regardless of the rotation of the robot.
+DECEMBER 23, 2014

 3.0-beta.2 - Feature- relative omnidirectional drive code completed and fully functional.
 SEPTEMBER 18, 2014